 Associated Acts: Pat Metheny Group

-Lyle Mays is primarily known for his work with the Pat Metheny group, where he won eleven Grammy Awards and was nominated twenty-three times.
-He was mainly responsible for sound design and coming up with new compositions for the group.
-Before coming to the group, he toured with Woody Herman’s jazz band, Thundering Herds, for about eight months.
+Lyle Mays is primarily known for his work with the Pat Metheny Group, with whom he won 11 Grammy Awards and 23 nominations.
+He was primarily responsible for sound design and new compositions.
+Earlier in his career, Mays toured with Woody Herman’s jazz band, Thundering Herds, for about eight months.

 Although Mays is a highly regarded innovator in jazz piano, he loved composing classical music using new advanced harmonic aesthetics and structural development.
-He taught himself computer programming and music synthesis, leading him to collaborate with Kurzweil and Korg to develop new sounds.
+He taught himself computer programming and music synthesis, eventually collaborating with keyboard manufacturers Kurzweil and Korg to develop new sounds.

 Outside of the Pat Metheny Group, Mays performed with Marc Johnson and Peter Erskine and formed the Lyle Mays Quartet with Bob Sheppard, Eric Hochburg, and Mark Walker.
 If it were my call, Lyle Mays would be at the top of the best keyboard players list, but alas, I am but one member of this discussion.